-The Tillery Coal Levels were not listed until 1923, when at that time they were named the Tillery House Coal Levels, and owned by Ham, Emery and Rogers, of 5 Gladstone Street, Cross Keys, near Newport and employed fifteen men below ground and three men above ground.
+The Tillery Coal Levels were not listed until 1923, when at that time they were named the Tillery House Coal Levels, and owned by Ham, Emery and Rogers, of 5 Gladstone Street, Cross Keys, near Newport and employed fifteen men below ground with three men on the surface.

 The Closure of the Tillery Coal Levels.